 - In use/disposal

 We measured the resources, energy and waste involved in producing, transporting and using our clothing as well as its disposal.
-We’re in the process of updating our carbon footprint before initially offsetting our entire emissions (Scope 1, 2 and 3) for 2021/22 and 2022/23.
+We’re in the process of updating our carbon footprint before initially offsetting our entire emissions (Scope 1, 2 and 3) for 2021/22.
 We’ll then collaborate with experts to identify key areas in which we can reduce absolute emissions and set reduction targets in each area based on Science Based Targets (SBTI).

 What we learned